 Her and Wally struggled to make ends meet.
 She made jewelry, took odd jobs and kept painting.

 When Jay Defeo died at the age of 60, her most important work The Rose– a piece she made during her time in that little apartment on Fillmore- had been seen sealed up behind a wall for over a decade.
-And it would take close to another decade before anyone would see it.
+And it would take close to another decade before it would be revealed again.

-She began The Rose in 1958.
+She began The Rose in her apartment in 1958.
 And she was still working on it in 1966 when she was evicted.
 Some of her friends said being evicted was a blessing, it’s what finally took the work out of her hands.
 The painting had become her obsession.

 She worked and reworked the surface.
 She scraped it down and built it back up.
 She used only paint, occasionally mixing in powdered mica.
 She would finish a section one night, only to wake up the next morning and find that the heavy paint had slid down with the night’s gravity.
 So she would scrape it off and start over.

-Six months in, she decided that the composition should be centered, and it took friends a whole day to cut it away from it’s backing and place it on a new, stronger frame.
-They wedged the canvas into the full-length bay window of the little apartment, and she worked by the light of the little windows on each side of the painting.
+Six months in, she decided that the composition should be centered, and it took a group of friends a whole day to cut it away from it’s backing and place it on a new, stronger frame.
+They wedged the canvas into the full-length alcove of the apartment, and she worked by the light of the little windows on each side of the painting.